top of page

 To avoid being triggered when watching movies, I use the IMDb website to see if there are scenes of sexual trauma in a movie I am considering watching.
 IMDb lets viewers detail the specific content in a movie that may be problematic for children to see.
 These details are also helpful for survivors not wanting to see triggering scenes.
 Not all movies have this information, but the majority do.

 On the site, search for and click on the movie you want to watch.
 Then scroll halfway down to "Parents Guide."
 If there is a link entitled "View Content Advisory," then details have been written on the movie.
 Click the link to see the content detailed.
 FYI, be careful because the scenes are often described in great detail.
-One suggestion is to have a friend to read the descriptions and let you know if there is anything potentially triggering.
+One suggestion is to have a friend read the descriptions and let you know if there is anything potentially triggering.

 Music